michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>
    </td>
-   <td>1871: promulgation of the New Currency Regulations (<em>shinka-jōrei</em> 新貨条例); introduction of <em>yen </em>円<em>・sen </em>銭<em>・ri</em> 厘as decimal monetary units
+   <td>1871: promulgation of the New Currency Regulations (<em>shinka-jōrei</em> 新貨条例); introduction of <em>yen </em>円<em>・sen </em>銭<em>・ri</em> 厘as decimal monetary units.
 <p>
-1897: Japan adopts the gold standard at the parity of approx.  £1 = ¥10 = $5
+1897: Japan adopts the gold standard at the parity of approx.  £1 = ¥10 = $5.
 <p>
-1903: Taiwan is put on a gold-exchange standard
+1903: Taiwan is put on a gold-exchange standard.
 <p>
-1905: Megata Tanetarō 目賀田種太郎  embarks on the monetary and financial reform of colonial Korea
+1905: Megata Tanetarō 目賀田種太郎  embarks on the monetary and financial reform of colonial Korea.
    </td>
-   <td>1868-...: early modern Japanese loans issued in London trade as ‘junk bonds’
+   <td> 1868-...: early modern Japanese loans issued in London trade as 'junk bonds'.
 <p>
-1880: Finance Minister Matsukata Masayoshi 松方正義 decides to abstain from foreign borrowing
+1880: Finance Minister Matsukata Masayoshi 松方正義 decides to abstain from foreign borrowing.
 <p>
-1897-...: Having avoided international capital markets for more than 15 years, Japan chooses London the main financial hub in which it taps for access to foreign capital; conditions for successive loans gradually improve
+1897-...: Having avoided international capital markets for more than 15 years, Japan chooses London as the main financial hub in which it taps for access to foreign capital; conditions for successive loan issues gradually improve.
 <p>
-1904-1905: massive Japanese war loans taken out of the New York capital market further illustrate the primacy of the West in financial matters; Wall Street rises to financial prominence for the first time in its history; Japan wins the Russo-Japanese war thanks to borrowing internationally
+1904-1905: massive Japanese war loans taken out of the New York capital market further illustrate the primacy of the West in financial matters; Wall Street rises to financial prominence for the first time in its history; Japan wins the Russo-Japanese war thanks to borrowing internationally.
 <p>
-1910-1914: on the eve of World War I, Japan’s finances are in disarray; international fear of Japanese default rises
+1910-1914: because of the military spending binges after the Sino-Japanese and Russo-Japanese War, Japan's finances are in serious disarray on the eve of World War I; international fear of a Japanese default mounts.
    </td>
-   <td>1895: the end of the Sino-Japanese War results in the reorientation of the country towards industrialization and militarization; Tokyo decides to use the the majority of the war indemnity and the proceeds of early loan issues to acquire a modern navy
+   <td>1895: the end of the Sino-Japanese War results in the reorientation of the country towards industrialization and militarization; Tokyo decides to use the majority of the war indemnity and the proceeds of early loan issues to acquire a modern navy.
    </td>
   </tr>
   <tr>